Anorexia Myths Busted

 - Mood stabilizers

-In some cases, an emergency hospital visit may be required if a person dealing with anorexia is experiencing health complications as a result of severe malnutrition or other medical complications caused by undereating.
+Some cases may require hospitalization if a person dealing with anorexia is experiencing health complications as a result of severe malnutrition or other medical complications caused by undereating.

 Resources